amandaguglieri/hackinglife/docs/ejpt.md

 # eJPT - eLearnSecurity Junior Penetration Tester Cheat Sheet

-**What is eJPT?** The eJPT is **a 100% hands-on certification for penetration testing and essential information security skills**.
+**What is eJPT?** The eJPT is a 100% hands-on certification for penetration testing and essential information security skills.

-**I'm more than happy to share my personal cheat sheet of the #eJPT Preparation exam**.
+I'm more than happy to share my personal cheat sheet of the #eJPT Preparation exam.